Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • Alcohol consumption

-If you have low blood circulation, then of course you must immediately start taking action before it leads to a heart attack, stroke, etc.
+If you have low blood circulation, then of course you should immediately start taking action before it leads to a heart attack, stroke, etc.

-Edema may be associated with decreased blood circulation, or standing for long periods of time , or high salt intake , malnutrition , obesity , aging , pregnancy .
+Edema may be associated with decreased blood circulation, or standing for long periods of time , or due to high salt intake , malnutrition , obesity , aging , or pregnancy .

-If you suffer from swelling in the legs for a long time, then this may be due to poor blood circulation.
+If you suffer from swelling in the legs for a long time, then this may be due to bad blood circulation.

 Due to the lack of blood flow to the kidneys, the body will not be able to carry out the process of retaining fluid in the blood vessels.